 The continuity of Artpool's activity is maintained through publications and the building of personal relationships.
 Artpool contributes to parallel projects and processes in creative and communicative ways and organises its own events related to its specific topics.
 The archive expands through calls for projects, co-operation and exchange as well as circulating information and enlarging the network.

-The two main benefits of the "ACTIVE ARCHIVE" are that an art oriented toward visions of the future will not separate from its past, and that a dynamic approach to history will replace a hermetic, futureless one.
+The two main benefits of the "ACTIVE ARCHIVE" are that an art oriented toward visions of the future will not be separated from its past, and that a dynamic approach to history will replace a hermetic, futureless one.
 These two factors represent the basic principles and conditions of paradigm shift in the world of art.